MicrosoftDocs/customer-insights/ci-docs/predict-transactional-churn.md

   - Medium: accounts or combinations of accounts and secondary levels with a churn score between 0.33 and 0.66.
   - High: accounts or combinations of accounts and secondary levels with a churn score greater than 0.66.

   When you predict churn at the account level, all accounts are considered in deriving the average feature values for churn segments.
 For churn predictions at the secondary level for every account, the derivation of churn segments depends on the secondary level of the item selected in the side pane.
-For example, if an item has a secondary level of product category = office supplies, then only the items having office supplies as the product category are considered when deriving the average feature values for churn segments.
+For example, if an item has a secondary level of product category (office supplies), then only the items having office supplies as the product category are considered when deriving the average feature values for churn segments.
 This logic is applied to ensure a fair comparison of the item's feature values with the average values across low, medium, and high churn segments.

   In some cases, the average value of low, medium, or high churn segments is empty or not available because there are no items that belong to the corresponding churn segments based on the above definition.

-  > [!NOTE]
-  > The interpretation of values under the average low, medium, and high columns is different for categorical features like country or industry.
+  The interpretation of values under the average low, medium, and high columns is different for categorical features like country or industry.
 Because the notion of "average" feature value doesn't apply to categorical features, the values in these columns are the proportion of customers in low, medium, or high churn segments that have the same value of the categorical feature as compared to the item selected in the side panel.

+---

  > [!NOTE]
  > In the output entity for this model, *ChurnScore* shows the predicted probability of churn and *IsChurn* is a binary label based on *ChurnScore* with 0.5 threshold.
 If this default threshold doesn't work for your scenario, [create a new segment](segments.md#create-a-segment) with your preferred threshold.
 Not all customers are necessarily active customers.
 Some of them may not have had any activity for a long time and are considered as churned already, based on you churn definition.
 Predicting the churn risk for customers who already churned isn't useful because they are not the audience of interest.
 >
 > To view the churn score, go to **Data** > **Entities** and view the data tab for the output entity you defined for this model.

 [!INCLUDE [footer-include](includes/footer-banner.md)]